nerillosa/LedPanel/README.md

-# LedPanel
-Moving Message LED Panel programming code and setup instructions.
+# Moving Message LED Panel using a raspberry pi.

 ## Synopsis

 This projects describes how to put together LED panels and control them using a Raspberry Pi.
-The panels I am using are from adafruit.com and you can view their full description here: https://www.adafruit.com/products/420 .
+The panels I am using are from adafruit.com and you can view their full description here: [https://www.adafruit.com/products/420](https://www.adafruit.com/products/420).
 In a nutshell, they are the so-called "1/8 scanning" panels.
 Pixels are divided in groups of 8 and are rendered one group at a time.
 The panels are 16x32 (16 rows and 32 columns).
 For this project, I am using two of them connected in series (one's ouptut connects to the other's input).
 You can also test with a single panel.
 The 8 groups are arranged in rows: 1st and 9th, 2nd and 10th, 3rd and 11th, ..., 8th and 16th.
 Each LED is basically 3 LEDS in one, as it has RGB components.
 This amounts to 16x32x3 = 1536 LEDS.
 Each panel has a total of 12 control pins: